male 60.1 years, female 63.6 years

 Life is tough for children in Burkina Faso.
 With a severe shortage of schools the population has one of the lowest literacy rates in Africa at just 36%.
 Education is free, but children have to pay for their own school supplies, which is just too much for many families.
 For those that can attend, schools are very basic in terms of their facilities and are always overcrowded with up to as many as 60 children in a class.

 By the time children reach secondary school, many parents see more benefit in sending their children to work.
-In fact, as many as 38% of children under the age of 14 are involved in some form of child labour.
+In fact, as many as 60% of children aged between 5 and 17 are involved in some form of child labour.

 Compassion in Burkina Faso